Some of the terms we use can be a little confusing at times, so here's a list of terms you should be familiar with.

 Reverse geocoding is the act of looking up the address for a pair of coordinates.

-A geofence is an area around a particular coordinate.
+A geofence or a region is an area around a particular coordinate.
 Geofences will trigger certain actions once the device enters or leaves the setup area.